xuqi2024/openflexure-microscope/docs/basic_optics_module.md

 ## Set the complete module aside {pagestep}

-Set the [compete optics module]{output, qty:1} aside in a safe place.
+Set the [complete optics module]{output, qty:1} aside in a safe place.